CurtisLeeBolin/ArchLinuxConfigs/README.md

 MyArchLinuxGoodies
 ==================

-Just some config files and scripts for ArchLinux.
+Just some docs, config files, and scripts for ArchLinux.

-##Licence
+## Licence
 Unless otherwise noted all code here is Public Domain (Unlicense).